Russia takes centre-stage in Korean diplomacy

 It goes without saying that China will be involved every step of the way.
 Indeed the Russians are undoubtedly informing the Chinese in advance about every step they are taking, just as Iran was kept informed and was involved in every step the Russians and the Turks took together towards bringing the Syrian crisis to an end, and has been made a co-chair of the Astana talks.

 China’s involvement and agreement is in fact essential.
-Ultimately, because of the history of mistrust between the two Koreas, China as well as Russia will almost certainly having to act as a co-signatory and guarantor of whatever agreement the two Koreas finally agree with each other.
+Ultimately, because of the history of mistrust between the two Koreas, China as well as Russia will almost certainly have to act as a co-signatory and guarantor of whatever agreement the two Koreas finally agree with each other.
 Almost certainly that will require China and Russia giving formal security guarantees not just to North Korea but probably to South Korea as well.

 Whilst this outcome objectively speaking would not be contrary to US interests, for the “indispensable nation” which “can see further” than all the others such an outcome would qualify as a total humiliation.
 That however is the most likely outcome to which US intransigence on the Korean issue is leading.